rack/rack/GETTING-STARTED.md

 # Getting Started With Rack

 This guide demonstrates how to create a basic Rack application and run it using a Rack-compliant web server.
-We'll use [Puma](https://puma.io) in this tutorial — alternative web servers can be found in the [Readme](https://github.com/rack/rack?tab=readme-ov-file#supported-web-servers).
+We'll use [Puma](https://puma.io) in this tutorial (alternative web servers can be found in the [Readme](https://github.com/rack/rack?tab=readme-ov-file#supported-web-servers)).

 ## Creating a Rack Application